IntroSDE/introsde2013/lab1/solutions/Ex1.md

 	git merge upstream/master

+Here, there are two posibilities: there are no conflicts, there are conflicts.
+If no conflict exist, a file will be open with the merge commit message.
+Just saved and exit the file and the merge will be completed.

-Since you modified the file "README.md" and pushed that commit, you will probably see the following output
+In our case, we will have conflicts because we modified the file "README.md" and pushed that commit, so you will probably see the following output

 	Auto-merging README.md
 	CONFLICT (content): Merge conflict in README.md